grafana/mimir/docs/sources/mimir/reference-configuration-parameters/index.md

 # forwarded to an alternative remote_write API endpoint.
 [forwarding_rules: <map of string to validation.ForwardingRule> | default = ]

-# Matchers to check if a series should be marked ephemeral, matching series get
-# marked to be stored in the ephemeral store.
 ephemeral_series_matchers:
 ```